Elizabeth Marshall Holcombe

 - 2nd Grade Teacher and Kindergarten Teacher, Cleveland Avenue Elementary School, 2008 - 2010

-- Kezar, A., Holcombe, E., & Maxey, D. (in press).
+- Kezar, A., Holcombe, E., & Maxey, D. (2016).
 An emerging consensus about new faculty roles: Results of a national study of higher education stakeholders.
 In A. Kezar & D. Maxey (Eds.), The faculty for the 21st century.
 New Brunswick, NJ: Rutgers University Press.

 - Kezar, A. & Holcombe, E. (2015).
 Institutional transformation in STEM: Insights from change research and the Keck-PKAL Project.
 In G.C.
 Weaver, W.D.
 Burgess, A.L.
 Childress, & L. Slakey (Eds.), Transforming institutions: Undergraduate STEM education for the 21st century.
 West Lafayette, IN: Purdue University Press.

 - Kezar, A., & Holcombe, E. (2015).
 The professoriate reconsidered.
 Academe, 101(6).

 - Kezar, A., Maxey, D., & Holcombe, E. (2015).
 The professoriate reconsidered: A study of new faculty models.
 Los Angeles: The Delphi Project on the Changing Faculty and Student Success.